wandb/docs/content/guides/integrations/yolox.md

 {{< img src="/images/integrations/yolox_example_dashboard.png" alt="" >}}

 Any questions or issues about this Weights & Biases integration?
-Open an issue in the [YOLOX github repository](https://github.com/Megvii-BaseDetection/YOLOX).
+Open an issue in the [YOLOX repository](https://github.com/Megvii-BaseDetection/YOLOX).